animatlabs/animatlabs.github.io/_posts/2026-03-08-shipping-quality-dotnet-oss-release.md

 Together, these give consumers of the NuGet package the ability to step into the source code directly from their debugger. `EmbedUntrackedSources` ensures generated files are included. `PublishRepositoryUrl` embeds the repository URL in the package metadata.

 The key lesson: these properties must live in one place.
-The moment individual `.csproj` files start overriding `DebugType`, the symbol package pipeline breaks silently -- `dotnet pack` does not warn you that the `.snupkg` is empty.
+The moment individual `.csproj` files start overriding `DebugType`, the symbol package pipeline breaks silently (`dotnet pack` does not warn you that the `.snupkg` is empty).

 ---